Alfresco/docs-alfresco/search-services/1.4/admin/index.md

 You can only see the Admin Console if you're an administrator.

 1. Launch the Admin Console.
-For information, see [Launching the Admin Console](#LINK-tasks/adminconsole-open.html).
+For information, see [Launch Admin Console]({% link content-services/latest/admin/admin-console.md %}#launch-admin-console).
 2. In the **Repository Services** section, click **Search Service**.

     You see the Search Service page.